Credit Cards: How They Work and What You Need to Know

 Credit cards offer you a low-friction form of payment.
 This is helpful for when you want to make purchases and don’t want to carry around cash, and it allows businesses to quickly accept payment from customers.
 Here are several other advantages of credit cards for you to consider:

-• Build Credit: Regular and responsible use of a credit card, including making all payments on time and maintaining a low balance compared to your limit, can help build up your credit score.
+• Build Credit: Regular and responsible credit card use, including making all payments on time and maintaining a low balance compared to your limit, can help build your credit score.

-• Reward Programs: Many credit cards have partnered with other service providers for rewards programs where cardholders earn points, miles, or other rewards for their eligible purchases.
-These can be redeemed for travel, merchandise, or in some cases, cash.
+• Reward Programs: Many credit cards have partnered with other service providers to offer rewards programs in which cardholders earn points, miles, or other rewards for eligible purchases.
+These can be redeemed for travel, merchandise, or, in some cases, cash.

 • Access to Funds: Credit cards allow cardholders to make purchases and manage cash flow even when funds are low.
 This can be invaluable for emergencies or situations with larger, sudden expenses.

-• Other Benefits: Other than rewards programs, credit cards will often come with cardholder benefits like travel insurance, rental car insurance, and more.
+• Other Benefits: In addition to rewards programs, credit cards often offer cardholder benefits such as travel insurance, rental car insurance, and more.

 Disadvantages of Credit Cards

 The advantages of credit cards also act as disadvantages.
-While credit cards make it incredibly easy to buy things, some people have a hard time controlling their spending.
+While credit cards make it incredibly easy to buy things, some people have difficulty controlling their spending.
 It can be easy to slip into credit card debt, even with an effective budgeting system.
 Here are some critical disadvantages of credit cards:

 • Interest Charges: Credit cards have far higher interest rates than other forms of credit.
 With annual percentage rates in the double digits, interest payments on unpaid balances can be expensive.
 It can make repayment very difficult once principal and interest begin to snowball.

 • Credit Score Management: Effectively using your credit card can help you quickly build up a FICO score or VantageScore.
 However, if you don’t make on-time payments, incur a high credit utilization, and max your credit limit, you can torpedo your credit score.
-A low credit score can increase your future cost of borrowing (e.g., mortgages, loans).
+A low credit score can increase future borrowing costs (e.g., mortgages, loans).

-• Hidden Fees: Credit cards can come with a wide array of fees, which can add to the overall cost of the card.
-Research the best credit cards for your financial situation before applying for a credit card.
+• Hidden Fees: Credit cards can have a wide array of fees, which can add to the overall cost.
+Research the best credit cards for your financial situation before applying for one.

 Credit Cards vs. Debit Cards